bluesaiyancodes/covid19testing/readme.md

 [![Covid19Testing](http://img.youtube.com/vi/wiv9H9c-lOk/0.jpg)](http://www.youtube.com/watch?v=wiv9H9c-lOk "Covid19Testing")

 The base code model is based on a post by **Adrian Rosebrock**.
 His post can be found [here](https://www.pyimagesearch.com/2020/03/16/detecting-covid-19-in-x-ray-images-with-keras-tensorflow-and-deep-learning/).
 I have modified the code as per need and deployed it on **Heroku**.
 The Heroku deployment was a hideous task as there were some pathblocks with OpenCV.

+The images are hosted on 'https://in.000webhost.com' and PhP is used for image upload and management.
+This was helped by **@JJ0023**.

 ### I have listed the steps below for those who want to try this project.